wktk/github-project-connect-action/README.md

 #### Authentication
 - `github-token` *required*: GitHub API token with `repo` access.
   - :warning: `secrets.GITHUB_TOKEN` can't be used as this actions uses an preview API.
-Obtain it from [Personal access tokens].
+Obtain one from [Personal access tokens].

 #### Configuration